Turks in Sweden: Football clubs

 In 1973 the Macedonian Turks formed the KSF Prespa Birlik football club.
+Players of Turkish nationality have also played in FBK Balkan fotball club.

+Political parties

+Nuance Party is a minority focused party that was founded in 2019 by Turkish-born politician Mikail Yüksel.

 Politics and elections

 In the 2018 Swedish general election, 10 000 Swedish citizens living in Turkey were expected to cast their votes in Turkey.

-Turkey demanded that Sweden ends its alleged support for the Gülen movement.
+As in May 2022 Sweden made an accession bid to join NATO, Turkey demanded that Sweden ends its alleged support for the Gülen movement.